jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 The essence of access controlling the __Execute__ aspect is basically to make a command Private: the command can only be executed from __Friend__ objects.

-You have to consider how the effect of accessing a system aspect looks, and then base the access connector on it.
+You might consider how the effect of accessing a system aspect looks, and then base the access connector on it.

 The effect: